7mind/blog/constructive-test-taxonomy.md

 ## Modules, Dependency Injection, and better tests

+### Dual Tests Tactic

+There is a simple but powerful tactic which helps us a lot:

+1. We design our code and tests the way we test most of code through interfaces,
+2. We create a "dummy" or "mock" implementation for every single entity which communicates with the outer world,
+3. For each abstract test we create at least two implementations: one wired with production implementations, another one --- with dummy ones,
+4. We skip "production" tests when they cannot be run (a service is not available, etc).

+Previously we've been doing it manually and even it that case it worths it.

+Now we automated it.

+### An upcoming talk

 A good module system and/or dependency injection framework may be very useful if you wish to make your tests fast and reliable.
 We are going to make a talk at [Functional Scala](https://www.functionalscala.com/) regarding our bleeding-edge approaches to testing and how [distage](https://izumi.7mind.io/latest/release/doc/distage/index.html), our dependency injection framework and module system with an automatic solver for Scala may help you to cut your development costs.

 ## P.S.